thinguyen381/TBDAirline/README.md

           Payment Controller
           Reservation Controller
    Notes:
-          A simple image was added as background
+          The current flow can be adjusted later because for now I want to make it easiest to implement A simple image was added as background
           A working version of the website has been published at http://tbdairline.azurewebsites.net